BBVA/gitbook/bbva_labs_security.md

 ## What we do

-We research new **security tendencies, techniques and solutions** in Cyber-security issues, especially focused in **SecDevOps** processes with near-future impact in the security of BBVA Group and hopefully in the rest of the world.
+We research new **security tendencies, techniques and solutions** in Cyber-security issues, especially focused in **DevSecOps** processes with near-future impact in the security of BBVA Group and hopefully in the rest of the world.

 ## Our projects

 We like Open Source and we believe in the **"Don't reinvent the wheel"** mantra.

-We create projects that **try to close the gaps** not covered by any other Open Source projects nor commercial solutions yet.
+We create projects that **try to close the gaps** not covered by neither Open Source projects or commercial solutions yet.

 Here you can check our projects.
-We invite you to use them, test them and ... collaborate. **We welcome contributions!**
+We invite you to use them, test them and... collaborate. **We welcome contributions!**

 ### APICheck - The DevSecOps toolset for REST APIs

 API-Check is a complete **toolset** designed and created for **testing the REST API**.

-API-Check focus not only in the security testing and hacking use cases.
-The goal of the project is to be a complete toolset for DevSecOPs cycles and for different user profiles:
+API-Check doesn't just focus on the security testing and hacking use cases, it aims to be a complete toolset for DevSecOps cycles as well as supporting different user profiles:

 * Developers
-* Systems SysAdmins
+* System Administrators
-* Security & penteters
+* Security & Pentesters

 <table>
   <tbody>